 The risk of cancer varies according to where people live, although the reasons for the geographic differences are often complex and poorly understood.
 This geographic variation in cancer risk is probably multifactorial: a combination of genetics, diet, and environment.

-For example, the risk of colon and breast cancers is low in Japan, yet in Japanese people who immigrate to the United States, the risk increases and eventually equals that of the rest of the American population.
-In contrast, the Japanese have extremely high rates of stomach cancer.
+For example, the risk of colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more and breast cancer is low in Japan, yet in Japanese people who immigrate to the United States, the risk increases and eventually equals that of the rest of the American population.
+In contrast, the Japanese have extremely high rates of stomach cancer Stomach Cancer A Helicobacter pylori infection is a risk factor for stomach cancer.
+Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
+Diagnosis includes endoscopy and biopsy... read more .
 When these people immigrate to the United States and eat a Western diet, the risk declines to that of the United States, although the decline may not be evident until the next generation.

 Substances consumed in the diet can increase the risk of cancer.
-For instance, a diet high in unsaturated fat, and obesity by itself, has been linked to an increased risk of colon, breast, and possibly prostate cancer.
-People who drink large amounts of alcohol are at much higher risk of developing head and neck and esophageal cancer.
+For instance, a diet high in unsaturated fat, and obesity by itself, have been linked to an increased risk of colon, breast, and possibly prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more .
+People who drink large amounts of alcohol are at much higher risk of developing head and neck cancer and esophageal cancer Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, human papillomavirus infections, and... read more .
 A diet high in smoked and pickled foods or in barbecued meats increases the risk of developing stomach cancer.
 People who are overweight or obese have a higher risk of cancer of the breast, lining of the uterus (endometrium), colon, kidneys, and esophagus.